LCAV/dsp-labs/docs/chapters/3/alien_voice/2/dsp_tips.md

 ## <a id="removing_dc"></a>Removing DC noise

 Up until now, we assumed that the signal from the microphone is centered around zero, i.e. that no signal corresponds to an amplitude of zero.
 However, this is not always the case!
-During audio capture, the internal circuitry in the microphone may add an offset, and sometimes different microphones will have different offsets.
+During audio capture, the internal circuitry in the microphone may add an offset, and sometimes different microphones (of the same manufacturer) will have different offsets.
 We typically call this shift in the waveform a [DC offset/noise/bias](https://en.wikipedia.org/wiki/DC_bias).

 For our alien voice effect, a DC offset would result in a constant sinusoid (at our modulation frequency) present in the output signal.
 This is easy to see by adding the DC offset to the signal we saw [before](../1/effect_description.md#effect_eq):